stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 %11111111 ; Largest 8-bit unsigned value (255 in decimal).
 ```

 An alternative interpretation is that they represent a signed value.
 In that case, bit #7 indicates if the value is negative &mdash; when it is set &mdash; or positive &mdash; when it is not set.
 Bits #0 to #6 give the size of this positive or negative value.
-The representation of signed binary values used in the 6502 is called [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
+The 6502 uses the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) representation for signed binary values.
 The following values illustrate this representation:

 ```asm6502
 %00000000 ; Positive 8-bit signed value with smallest magnitude (0 in decimal).